Australia’s blue economy set to boost coronavirus recovery

 Ocean industries are not immune.
 With travel restrictions in place, tourism has taken a huge financial hit, as have fisheries.
 Around 10 per cent of the world’s population relies on fishing for their livelihoods.
 When coronavirus first emerged, a ban on live exports saw the Torres Strait tropical rock lobster fishery experience a troubling reduction in income.
 And that’s just one example.

 To drive COVID recovery, scientists, government and industry are paving the way for utilising the resources from our marine estate sustainably to deliver long-term economic benefits for Australia, and the world.
 This is our blue economy.

 Investing in new marine industries

-The blue economy is worth an estimated US$1.5 trillion globally and up to $68 million per annum in Australia.
+The blue economy is worth an estimated US$1.5 trillion globally and up to $68 billion per annum in Australia.

 The blue economy is rapidly growing, with industries like marine renewable energy one of the fastest growing sectors globally.
 For example, the International Energy Agency has reported that between 2010 and 2018 global offshore wind market grew nearly 30 per cent per year.
 Within the next 10-15 years, the value of the blue economy in Australia is predicted to double, as more significant investment is fed into infrastructure and marine resource development.

 CSIRO’s Beth Fulton is an expert in ecosystem modelling and is leading the Environment and Ecosystems Program for the Blue Economy CRC.
 The research cooperative will for the first time bring the aquaculture and renewable energy sectors together to address the challenges of offshore food and energy production.

 “The current coronavirus driven situation demonstrates that investment in new, sustainable and equitable marine industries is more important than ever,” says Fulton.